Why are referral programs for small businesses so powerful?

 Similar to what we described above, a referral reward program builds a strong bond with your customer.
 They feel comfortable coming to you and bringing their family and friends as new leads.
 They trust you and they want their friends to join in on the fun, increasing your number of referrals.
 Plus, they feel more invested in the success of your business.

 Strong relationships with customers are vital for any business, but for small businesses, they’re your lifeblood.
 Customers love the personal care they receive from your small business, value the experience they have with you, and want to play a part in your success.
-With a referral program, your small business gives customers a direct way to contribute to your business growth.
+By asking them for a referral, your small business gives customers a direct way to contribute to your business growth.

 Referral marketing can accelerate the social media sharing cycle